Right Angle Club 2009

 The Philadelphia main office of the Veteran's Administration for Health is located at 39th and Woodland, right next to the University of Pennsylvania which it works closely with.
 Satellite offices such as those in Fort Dix, Coatesville and Gloucester, NJ, provide convenient locations for treatment of those not close to town.
 With a staff of over 2000 doctors, nurses and social workers and a budget of $330 million the area handles well-over 400,000 client visits each year.
 The Philadelphia unit is at the forefront of using the latest in electronic storage and retrieval systems to access records wherever they might be and has received awards for their expertise.
 The hospitalization facilities have improved steadily and the open bay wards are a thing of the past as are the archaic and makeshift diagnostic and operating facilities - everything is becoming as state-of-the-art as the civilian facilities.

-The psychiatric clinic is especially busy as its services are recognized as being every bit as important nowadays as actual trauma treatment.
+The psychiatric clinic is especially busy as its services are recognized as being every bit as important nowadays as an actual trauma treatment.
 Substance abuse, post-traumatic stress disorders, suicide prevention, and severe depression are being treated aggressively by teams of doctors and social workers using both medication and therapy.
 If only we could treat those people who take us to the brink of war and beyond, maybe we could put the need for such departments as this out of business.
 Maybe someday...

 |Posted by: Margaret | Feb 15, 2010 9:47 PM|